-A 13-MHz crystal (±50 ppm or better) is directly connected to X13IN and X13 without the need for external capacitors.
-Both ICs have a programmable trim capability for adjusting the on-chip load capacitance supplied to the crystal.
+A 13-MHz crystal is directly connected to X13IN and X13 without the need for external capacitors.
+The CYWUSB6935 has a programmable trim capability for adjusting the on-chip load capacitance supplied to the crystal.
 The Radio Frequency (RF) circuitry has on-chip decoupling capacitors.
-Both devices are powered from a 2.7V to 3.6V DC supply.
-Both devices can be shutdown to a fully static state using the PD pin.
+The CYWUSB6935 is powered from a 2.7V to 3.6V DC supply.
+The $\underline{CYWUSB6935}$ can be shutdown to a fully static state using the \underline{PD} pin.